How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each pink, rectangular, biconvex tablet with "G" on one side and "FL" over "50" on the other side, contains fluconazole 50 mg.
+Each pink, rectangular, biconvex tablet with "G" on one side and "FL" over "50" on the other side, contains 50 mg of fluconazole.
 Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate anhydrous, FD&C Red No. 40 Aluminum Lake, magnesium stearate, microcrystalline cellulose, and povidone.

-Each pink, rectangular, biconvex tablet with "G" on one side and "FL" over "100" on the other side, contains fluconazole 100 mg.
+Each pink, rectangular, biconvex tablet with "G" on one side and "FL" over "100" on the other side, contains 100 mg of fluconazole.
 Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate anhydrous, FD&C Red No. 40 Aluminum Lake, magnesium stearate, microcrystalline cellulose, and povidone.

 How should I use this medication?

 To treat thrush (yeast infection of the mouth and throat), the recommended adult dose is 100 mg taken by mouth once daily for at least 2 weeks.